MICROSCOPY AND MOLECULAR TECHNIQUES

 Course contents summary

-The first part of the course will consider an introduction to the morphological and molecular approaches to the study of pathological cells and tissues.
+The first part of the course will introduce the morphological and molecular approaches to the study of pathological cells and tissues.
 Basic notions on hallmarks and molecular basis of cancer will also be provided.
 Finally, target molecular therapy of cancer will be discussed.

 The second part of the course will examine the basic procedures of histopathology and the morphological techniques including histochemical stains, immunohistochemistry, in situ hydridization, electron microscopy, advacnced microscopy techniques, automation in in Pathology, digital slides and their applications.

 The third part of the course will be dedicated to the main molecular techniques that can be applied to the research and diagnosis of human tissues including: PCR and its variants, DNA sequencing, techniques of point mutation analysis, LOH, clonality assays, analysis of DNA methylation, expression arrays, CGH array and tissue microarrays.